Are you wondering how to prepare for an upcoming QA interview? Here is a list of typical QA interview questions that will help prepare you for that.

-State transitions refers to the different states that an application can be in.
-Take for instance an ecommerce website.
-In which case when a user clicks Checkout, they are presented with a payment screen; once payment info is entered and the user clicks Purchase, the shopping cart is emptied and a confirmation screen is shown.
-Some of the things that we could test in this scenario are listed below.
+State transitions refer to the different states that an application can be in.
+Take, for instance, an e-commerce website.
+When a user clicks Checkout, they see a payment screen; once they enter their payment info and the user clicks Purchase, it results in an empty shopping cart, followed by a confirmation screen.

 - Does the program switch correctly from state to state?